 You might get your way, but the scorched earth you leave behind makes for much bigger problems.

-to his mother.
+his mother.
 He believes that she has already given up on him, so his fear and anger are bursting at the seams and pushing their way out.
-He
+He feels that

-feels that he's being misunderstood and unfairly penalized by mom and her nine month old new favorite, but he can at least assert some control
+he's being misunderstood and unfairly penalized by mom and her nine month old new favorite, but he can at least assert some control over something

 Unfortunately, he'll leave the time out having learned another lesson, too: "I am a bad person.
 If I were good I would not be on the naughty step.
 If I were good I would not be peeing in bad places.
 If I were good I could stop myself.
 If I were good I would not have these angry feelings.
 If I were good, Mommy would not be mad at me.
 If I were good, Mommy wouldn't have gotten a replacement.
 I am a bad person even though I will pretend to be a good person so Mommy will love me.
 I have to hide from her who I really am, how bad I really am.
 It's all the baby's fault.
 If it weren't for that baby, Mom would still love me like she used to."